 Should I store my pen filled with water?

-Incidentally, many vintage repairmen also believe that keeping a piston-filler full of water prevents cork seals from drying out and shrinking.
-This too is based upon a misapprehension.
-Cork seals are normally saturated with wax before installation.
-As long as the wax is present, the cork will not absorb water.
-Years of exposure to cleaning solutions and detergent inks may eventually wash away the wax, in which case the cork will become water-soaked.
-At this point the seal will indeed shrink if allowed to dry, but a seal in such a state should really be replaced (or reimpregnated with wax, if practicable).
-Fresh cork seals gain nothing from exposure to water.
+There is a stronger case for leaving a pen filled with water if it is a piston-filler with a cork seal; many European collectors maintain that this is necessary to prevent cork seals from drying out and shrinking.
+Yet cork seals are normally saturated with wax before installation, with an additional superficial application of silicone grease.
+As long as the grease and wax are present, the cork should not absorb a significant amount of water.
+Years of exposure to cleaning solutions and detergent inks may eventually wash away the grease and wax, in which case the cork will become water-soaked.
+At this point the seal may indeed shrink if allowed to dry, but a seal in such a state should really be replaced (or relubricated, if practicable).